 The IRS has a lot of power -- that it is using freely -- to collect online data about taxpayers' financial lives.

-Find out more about IRS audit rates and your chances of being audited.
+Find out more about IRS audit rates and the odds of you being audited.

 Pros and Cons of Appealing an IRS Audit